Drug information

 Cobicistat (brand name: Tybost) is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for use in adults and children along with the HIV medicines atazanavir (brand name Reyataz) or darunavir (brand name Prezista).
 Cobicistat is not active against HIV and is only used as a pharmacokinetic enhancer to boost the activity of other HIV medicines.

-• When taken with atazanavir, cobicistat is FDA-approved for use in adults and children who weigh at least 77 lb (35 kg).
+• When taken with atazanavir, cobicistat is approved for use in adults and children who weigh at least 77 lb (35 kg).
 (A fixed-dose combination tablet containing atazanavir and cobicistat [brand name: Evotaz] is also available.)

-• When taken with darunavir, cobicistat is FDA-approved for use in adults and children who weigh at least 88 lb (40 kg).
+• When taken with darunavir, cobicistat is approved for use in adults and children who weigh at least 88 lb (40 kg).
 (A fixed-dose combination tablet containing darunavir and cobicistat [brand name: Prezcobix] is also available.)

 For more information on the use of cobicistat in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

-Cobicistat is not an HIV medicine and does not treat HIV.
+Cobicistat is not an antiretroviral medicine and does not treat HIV.
 Even if you take cobicistat and atazanavir or darunavir, you must also take all the HIV medicines prescribed by your health care provider.
 Do not cut down on, skip, or stop taking cobicistat or any HIV medicines unless your health care provider tells you to.

 What should I tell my health care provider before taking cobicistat?What should I tell my health care provider before taking cobicistat?